-Vulvovaginitis can be caused by the sexually transmitted infection trichomonas vaginitis.
-This causes genital discomfort, itching, and a heavy discharge.
+The sexually transmitted infection (STI) trichomonas vaginitis can also cause vulvovaginitis.
+This causes genital discomfort, itching, and heavy discharge.
 This discharge can be yellow, green, or gray.
 It often has a strong odor.
 Chlamydia, gonorrhea, and herpes can also cause vaginitis.
 These infections in a child might indicate abuse.
-However, some of these can be transmitted to a child without sexual contact.
+However, some of these can transfer to a child without sexual contact.

-Some chemicals can cause vulvovaginitis.
-These are often found in:
+- Some chemicals can cause vulvovaginitis.
+These often appear in the form of:

 Sometimes vulvovaginitis has no known cause.
-It is frequently diagnosed in young girls who have not yet begun puberty.
+According to KidsHealth, this is the most common gynecological condition in prepubescent girls.
 Doctors believe this is due to low estrogen.
-When puberty begins, the vagina becomes more acidic, and the infections usually stop.
+When puberty begins, the vagina becomes more acidic and the infections usually stop.

-The symptoms of vulvovaginitis vary, depending on the cause.
+The symptoms of vulvovaginitis vary and depend on their cause.

 A doctor will diagnose vulvovaginitis by discussing your symptoms and possibly collecting a sample of vaginal discharge to test.

-In some cases, the doctor may need to perform a pelvic examination.
-A wet prep may be necessary in order to correctly identify the cause of your inflammation.
+In most cases, the doctor will need to perform a pelvic examination.
+A wet prep may be necessary to correctly identify the cause of your inflammation.
 This involves collecting some vaginal discharge for microscopic evaluation.
-Typically this will identify the organism and make treatment both quicker and more successful.
+This will identify the organism and make treatment quicker and more successful.

-In rare cases, it may be necessary to biopsy the vulva in order to identify the organism.
+In rare cases, it may be necessary to biopsy the vulva to identify the organism.
 This means the doctor will take a small sample of tissue for further examination.
-A biopsy is typically only necessary if there is no sign of irritation.
+A biopsy is usually only necessary if there’s no sign of irritation.

 The correct treatment for vulvovaginitis depends on the type of infection and the organism causing the problems.
-It is possible to self-treat some types of vulvovaginitis.
+It’s possible to treat some types of vulvovaginitis on your own.
 However, you should speak with a healthcare provider before initiating any treatment.

-Perhaps you have been diagnosed with a yeast infection in the past.
-In this case, you may be able to treat vulvovaginitis using over-the-counter yeast products.
+If you have had a yeast infection in the past, you may be able to treat vulvovaginitis using over-the-counter products.
 A pharmacist will be able to advise you on the best product for your symptoms and how to apply the product.
-Consult your doctor if the inflammation is not better after a week.
+Consult your doctor if the inflammation isn’t better after a week.

-Once your doctor has identified the type of organism causing your vulvovaginitis, he or she will prescribe medication to cure the condition.
+After your doctor identifies the type of organism causing your vulvovaginitis, they will prescribe medication to cure the condition.